Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements: The ODIN Algorithm

 \subsection{Sequential probing is the only way to discover the path}

-Routing in the internet is stateless, i.e. information about a request's path is not normally recorded anywhere.
-Sequential probes along this path is the only way to discover the IP address of the last-hop router that serves the target's /24 subnet using only public information.
-The Traceroute~\cite{trace} algorithm discovers this path by sending a series of probes addressed to the target IP address.
-The first probe has the Time-To-Live (TTL) field set to 1, the next to 2, etc. such that each router on the path to the target sends a response rejecting the probe due to its expired TTL field (see Figure 1).
-The TTL field is used this way in order to prevent the request from being forwarded to the target, and instead elicits a series of responses that describes the route to the target.
+When a packet is routed via the internet, the packet's end-to-end path is unknown to the sender.
+Sequentially probing the path is the only way to discover the IP address of the last-hop router that serves the target's /24 subnet using only public information.
+The Traceroute~\cite{trace} program discovers this path by sending a series of probes addressed to the target IP address.
+The first probe packet has the Time-To-Live (TTL) field set to 1 so that the first hop on the path will send a response packet rejecting the probe due to its expired TTL field.
+The second packet has the TTL field set to 2, and so on, such that each router along the path to the target sends a response packet rejecting the probe due to its expired TTL field (see Figure 1).
+No packets reach the target, yet the sender receives a series of response packets that describe the route to the target.
 The protocol most commonly used by Traceroute is ICMP.
-These can be sent without super user privileges, and most routers will respond to ICMP requests.
+ICMP packets can be sent without superuser privileges, and most routers will respond to ICMP requests.